-Last year, Laura Dave’s THE LAST THING HE TOLD ME was by far the most popular book of summer.
-It topped the list in May, June, and July.
+Laura Dave’s The Last Thing He Told Me is by far one of the best books for a summer binge-read.
+It consistently tops our “most popular” lists in May, June, and July.
 And while predicting the next summer blockbuster is a tough game to play, I think these eight novels have a lot in common with Laura Dave’s hit.
 They beautifully balance excitement and fear, contain premises that hook you right from the start, and employ subtle thriller elements that’ll keep you turning the pages.
-These are my worthy contenders for your 2022 beach read—including both new releases and old gems you may have missed from previous years!
+These are my worthy contenders for books like The Last Thing He Told Me—including both new releases and old gems you may have missed from previous years!

 I loved how the secrets kept piling up in THE LAST THING HE TOLD ME until you didn’t know who you could trust!
 The secrets in Sarah Vaughan’s REPUTATION are equally thrilling, and the stakes are just as high.
 Emma Webster’s political career as a member of parliament relies on the approving gaze of the public.
 So, when a journalist with scandalous information on her is found injured in her house, Emma’s character and career are put in jeopardy.
 To protect herself, her family, and the important laws she’s attempting to pass, Emma must use grit, intelligence, and connections in her own court case.
 Along with an intriguing mystery, the character explorations in this book are gripping: Emma’s daughter struggles against school bullies; there’s Emma’s own chaotic relationship with her ex-husband and his new wife (who also happens to be an ex–best friend), and also her mysterious past with a reporter who’s the catalyst for the whole story.